Don’t Ever Negotiate Price Again

 You’ve got to own your value first before you can expect clients to fully appreciate your service.

-Here’s what I know about entrepreneurs who negotiate their price.
+Here’s what I know about accounting professionals who negotiate their price.

 You work with price sensitive clients.